postmanlabs/labs-docs/workspaces/12_workspaces/2018-01-22-using_workspaces.md

 title: "Using Workspaces"
 page_id: "using_workspaces"
 warning: false
 ---

-Here is a lists of tasks you can perform in Workspaces:
+Here is a list of tasks you can perform in Workspaces:

 * [Create an entity in a Workspace](#createEntity)